Cyberjaya: Office space

 Initially, 8 blocks of office buildings were built by the developer.
 These are purpose-built for multimedia companies by being provided extra height ceiling and underfloor trunking (some with raised floor), fibre optic wiring, dual redundant power supply, uninterruptible power supply and back up generators for whole electricity load, which common practice in Malaysia is only to 30% load.

 Presently, there are more than 30 completed office buildings in Cyberjaya catering for multi-tenants and single tenants.
 Government agencies' presence will also increase once the Bank Negara Data Centre and Road and Transport Department's IT Centre buildings are completed.

 This city is also looking forward to developing the Knowledge Workers Development Institute (KWDI) and the Creative Multimedia Cluster, both by Cyberview, which are targeted for completion in 2009.

 MKN Embassy Techzone, is a freehold ICT business park project on approximately 41 acre of prime Cyberjaya land in the flagship zone lease to multinational companies.
 MKN Embassy Development Sdn develops the project.
 Bhd., a joint venture company between EMKAY Group of Malaysia and Embassy Group of India, is a strategic partner for the EMKAY group in developing this specialised ICT building.

-Cyberjaya-TV

-Cyberjaya-TV was conceived in late 2009 to showcase Cyberjaya's "Live, Study, Work & Play" elements.
-Contents developed, primarily, relate to Cyberjaya, which provides a means for people worldwide to sample part of the thriving Cyberjaya community.

-Cyberjaya TV is no longer operating.

 Government offices

-Cyberjaya hosts a number of government agencies head offices and branches:
+Cyberjaya hosts a number of federal and local government agencies head offices and branches: